Electro-Bug/ffstr/README.md

 python3 ffstr.py options

  - ``BINARY`` : Provides connection information to the challenge, as ip:port
- - ``ELF``    : In case the challenge binary is provided, avoid dumping the binaru
+ - ``ELF``    : In case the challenge binary is provided, avoid dumping the binary
  - ``BITS``   : 32 or 64 bits, by default 64

  ```bash